tcl-mirror/webapp/doc/README.md

 a request.
 That includes:

   1. Creating a namespace named after the module
-  2. Creating a procedure called "init" in that namespace ([::example::init]) which must return some form of "true"
+  2. Creating a procedure called "init" in that namespace (`[::example::init]`) which must return some form of "true"
-  3. Registering the module with [module::register]
+  3. Registering the module with `[module::register]`
+  4. Optionally a module may be requested to be called as an "initialization module", which means it will accept a "start", "stop", "pre-request" and "post-request" action by calling `[::tclwebappframework::register_initmod]`.